constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/content/abstract.md

 <!-- Context      -->
 The World Wide Web of Linked Data (WWWLD) can be represented as one big decentralized unstructured database.
 <!-- Need         -->
-Querying this database is difficult due to the pseudo-infinite size of the web implying a very large search domain and its unstructured nature providing little standardize useful a priori information for query optimization.
+Querying this database is difficult due to the pseudo-infinite size of the web and its unstructured nature providing little standardize useful a priori information for query optimization.
 <!-- Task         -->